How to

 However, if you are paid by your employer during your absence, you must list the hours as work hours under question 1.

 Specific rules apply for AAP when you stay outside Norway.
-Before you travel, check which rules apply to the country you are travelling to, and find out if you need NAV’s approval before you go Absence, holidays and periods abroad.
+Before you travel, check which rules apply to the country you are travelling to, and find out if you need Nav’s approval before you go Absence, holidays and periods abroad.

-You must list your stay abroad as holiday or other absence on your employment status form if you do not participate in agreed activities, and you are not available to NAV during your stay.
+You must list your stay abroad as holiday or other absence on your employment status form if you do not participate in agreed activities, and you are not available to Nav during your stay.
 In that case, your stay will be considered a holiday.
 The same rules apply regardless of whether you are at home, somewhere else in Norway, within the EEA or outside the EEA.

-If NAV has not approved your stay in a country where approval is required, you must also list your stay abroad as holiday or other absence.
-If your stay was approved, but you stay longer than agreed, you must list the days NAV has not approved as absences.
+If Nav has not approved your stay in a country where approval is required, you must also list your stay abroad as holiday or other absence.
+If your stay was approved, but you stay longer than agreed, you must list the days Nav has not approved as absences.

 Even though you are absent from work while you are temporarily laid off, you shall not list this absence on your employment status form.